-The modularity and flexibility of solar electricity allows users to have a system tailored to their specific needs and preferences.
+The modularity and flexibility of solar electricity allow users to have a system tailored to their specific needs and preferences.
 In addition to full or partial power for a home or business, solar electricity may serve as a power source for a specific job.
-This could be electricity for a well pump, patio or street lighting, or for a home security system or even a backyard waterfall.
+This could be electricity for a good pump, patio or street lighting, or for a home security system or even a backyard waterfall.
 Typically, such systems consist of one or more modules and a charge controller accompanied by a battery or batteries.

 Generally speaking, solar power systems may be categorized into three primary types: standalone, battery backup, and utility (grid) connected.
 Any of these types of systems may be designed to meet all or part of the user’s electrical requirements.